rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 If a variable on the list is not in the file, it can optionally be added.
 Set the behavior on the Options panel.

-The number/formula is not required if only exposing an existing variable, otherwise it is.
+The number/formula is not required if only renaming or exposing an existing variable, otherwise it is.
 If a formula references a variable not in the file, the program will report an error.

 You can use a file property in the formula.
 Right-click the formula text box and select Insert Property to do so.
 Note, the property is a static copy.
 If it changes, this command needs to be run again to update the variable.

+If renaming a variable, the new name has the same limitations as above.

 If exposing a variable, the Expose name defaults to the variable name.
 You can optionally change it.
 The Expose name does not have restrictions like the variable name.